Virtual Hebrides

-At one point in 1995 it claimed to be the largest rural website in the world as measured by visitors to its many pages.
+At one point in 1995, it claimed to be the largest rural website in the world as measured by visitors to its many pages.

 Based in such a small economy, the Virtual Hebrides was perhaps doomed to failure.
-Money was poured in from its parent company Eòlas Media.
+Grant funding allocated for the production of Gaelic TV programmes was used by the parent company Eòlas Media to fund development.
 Scott Hatton left in 1998 to work on the GlobalGuide project and was replaced by Alex Tearse.
 It was identified that the site had become rambling with many pages having little or no content and it was also noticed the many independent local sites that were beginning to appear.
+It was felt there was no strategic vision for the site.